NotJustCode3/The_Complete_Recorder/Documentation/Project_Vlogs/Readme.md

 # Project Vlogs

 The slight introduction of NotJustCode members and what we are bringing to the table.
+More Vlogs incoming that will show our progresses throughout these months.

 **Based on ENSE 400 list provided by Dr.Tim Maciag (University of Regina, SK, CA)**